 Fitness For Service

-During the design life, damage may also occur due to occasional events such as impact, overheating, severe wind (hurricane) loads, human errors such as forgetting to remove a temporary axial stop restraint, and more.
-Both the effects of prolonged use and occasional damages can be assessed by analysis conforming to the FFS code API 579.
+Additionally, damage may occur due to occasional events such as impacts, overheating, severe wind loads, or human errors.
+Both the effects of prolonged use and occasional damages can be assessed using the FFS code API 579 / ASME FFS-1, which provides a comprehensive framework for evaluating the condition of in-service components.

-During these analyses, critical points in the system are identified.
-These critical points require priority when inspections, visual or using non-destructive testing (NDT) methods, are scheduled.
-Identifying these regions of increased concern in detail increases the likelihood of localizing material deterioration during inspection.
+Throughout these analyses, critical points in the system are identified, which require priority during inspections.
+These inspections may be visual or employ non-destructive testing (NDT) methods, and identifying regions of increased concern in detail enhances the likelihood of localizing material deterioration during inspection.

 Local wall corrosion of piping and pipe fittings occurs over the system’s lifetime.
 The reduced wall thickness of the component can result in the system being deemed unsafe and unfit for service.
 In these scenarios the corroded component can be replaced, or an API-579 part 5 assessment can be performed.
 If the assessment is passed, the fitness for service of that component is confirmed and it is possible to extend its lifetime.
 If not, the component needs to be replaced, repaired, treated, or retired.